Posted on December 23, 2015 in adolescent addiction treatment

 The medications used to treat ADHD, like Ritalin, Adderall and others, are stimulants and usually in the amphetamine class of drugs.
 Although, paradoxically, they help most children with ADHD calm down, these stimulants actually increase metabolism and energy.
 They cause blood pressure, body temperature and heart rate to go up.
 They also decrease appetite and sleep.

 When these types of drugs are abused or are not used under the direction of a doctor, they can cause serious health problems.
 High doses can lead to cardiovascular problems, including heart attacks and strokes.
 They can cause the body to become overheated and dehydrated.
 Addiction is also a side effect.
 Amphetamines are considered addictive when not taken as directed by a doctor.
+It can be extremely difficult to stop abusing amphetamines without treatment for this addiction.

 Is Your Teen Abusing ADHD Drugs?